 - Explain the difference between unidentate, didentate, ambidentate ligands with two examples each.

-- What does stability of a coordination compound in solution mean?
+- What does the stability of a coordination compound in solution mean?
 What are the factors that govern stability complexes?

 - Explain Werner’s postulates for the bonding in coordination compounds.